GENERAL RULES – Florida Sailfish Cup

 Lines Out – 4pm

-Following a day of fishing a member of the team must log into their team account on the Florida Cup website to record the required information for their releases by 11pm on the same day that fishing occurred.
-The following release information must be recorded: fish release #, color card, time of release, and zone of release.
+19. Entering Releases: Following a day of fishing a member of the team must log into their team account on the Florida Cup website to enter the required information for their releases by 11pm on the same day that fishing occurred.
+The following release information must be recorded: fish release #, color card, and time of release.

 20. Uploading Release Videos: Teams have until 11pm on the day after a scheduled day of fishing to initiate the video upload process to their appropriate folder for the designated day of fishing.